 At William & Mary Law School, Clay concentrated in environmental law with an array of courses covering complex environmental statutes and regulations of significant interest to AquaLaw clients, including the Clean Water Act, the National Environmental Policy Act, CERCLA, and the Endangered Species Act.

-Clay’s law school experience included working for a federal magistrate judge at the U.S. District Court for the Eastern District of Virginia, on inspection, compliance and enforcement issues at the Virginia Department of Environmental Quality Water Permitting Division, on flooding issues at the Virginia Coastal Policy Clinic, and on solar energy issues with an environmental advocacy group.
+Clay’s law school experience included working for a federal magistrate judge at the U.S. District Court for the Eastern District of Virginia.
+He also interned at the Virginia Department of Environmental Quality, Water Permitting Division, working on inspection, compliance, and enforcement issues.
+Additionally, Clay spent time working with the Virginia Coastal Policy Clinic during law school.

-J.D. with an Environmental Law Concentration, William & Mary Law School, Cum Laude
+J.D. with an Environmental Law Concentration, William & Mary Law School, cum laude, 2021

 Law Review: William & Mary Law Review, Articles Editor

 B.A., Environmental Thought and Practice, University of Virginia, With Distinction, 2018